nsf/sseculling/README.md

 1. Naive algorithm can fool you into thinking that it's almost as fast as SSE one, that's due to branch prediction friendly data.
 If you shuffle the data however, the truth comes out.

 2. SSE version is roughly 4 times faster than naive version.

+3. If we break data into chunks and randomize them, you can clearly see cache miss effects.
+The effects disappear starting from 128 elements per chunk.

+4. On very fragmented data using `_mm_prefetch` instruction helps quite a bit.